browserengineering/book/book/scheduling.md

-The `setTimeout` code is now thread-safe, but still has yet another bug: if we navigate from one page to another, `setTimeout` callbacks still pending on the previous page eshouldn't do anything.
-That is easily fixed by adding a `discarded` field on `JSContext` and setting it when loading a new page:
+The `setTimeout` code is now thread-safe, but still has yet another bug: if we navigate from one page to another, `setTimeout` callbacks still pending on the previous page might still try to execute.
+That is easily prevented by adding a `discarded` field on `JSContext` and setting it when loading a new page:

 ``` {.python}